zopefoundation/RestrictedPython/docs/RestrictedPython4/index.rst

 RestrictedPython 4+
 ===================

-RestrictedPython 4.0.0 and upwords is a complete rewrite for Python 3 compatibility.
+RestrictedPython 4.0.0 and upwards is a complete rewrite for Python 3 compatibility.

 As the ``compiler`` module has been declared deprecated in Python 2.6 and already been removed in Python 3.0 it has never been avaliable for any Python 3 version.